What is financial liquidity?

 Cash ratio = Cash and cash equivalents / Current liabilities

-Liquidity risk arises when a company or individual is unable to buy or sell an investment in exchange for cash quickly enough to pay its debts.
+Liquidity risk happens when you can’t sell an asset quickly enough to pay your debts.
 For example, if a company needs to carry out a large purchase within 30 days, but most of its assets are tied up in long-term investments, the company would have liquidity risk.

 For an individual, this could mean owning a house outright but not having the cash to cover utility bills and student loan payments.
-If your only asset is your house and car — both illiquid assets — you have liquidity risk.
+If your only assets are your house and car — both illiquid assets — you have liquidity risk.

 Financial liquidity vs. solvency